 A few months ago I didn’t even know that a diff drop was a reasonably common modification done to independent front suspension vehicles.
 I most certainly didn’t have it planned to go into the Dmax build, and yet somehow it ended up there.

-Much like the GVM upgrade which was never a part of my build plan, things don’t always go to plan, and you have to adapt and make changes along the way.
+Much like the Dmax GVM upgrade which was never a part of my build plan, things don’t always go to plan, and you have to adapt and make changes along the way.
+The Dmax diff drop was just a little hurdle to overcome, right before a big trip up north.

 Why the need for a diff drop?